 With billions of connected devices already deployed worldwide, IoT security issues remain a matter of huge concern.
 The Mobile Ecosystem Forum Global Consumer Survey found that 60% of people worry about connected objects, naming privacy and security as their main concern.
 Nearly one third of consumers name home security being among most untrusted objects connected to the internet.
-Other smart things that raise major concerns when linked up with the internet are cars, TVs, irons, heating systems, smoke detectors, ovens, and lighting.
+Other smart things that raise major concerns when linked up with the internet are cars, TVs, irons, heating systems, smoke detectors, ovens, lighting, and kid’s wearables.

 Whilst people become increasingly concerned about securing connected devices from intrusions that might compromise their information and privacy, IoT developers face a number of impediments to ensuring protection from security threats.